liudiepie/Grass_Segmentation/README.md

 ![](image/final.png)

 ## Installation
+There are two methods to do Green Filter either directly use C++ or use ros2 subscribe
+### depthai-core
+This part is based on depthai-core which mentioned above.
+### ROS2
-This project is based on [depthai-ros](https://github.com/luxonis/depthai-ros) with ROS2-Foxy.
+This part is based on [depthai-ros](https://github.com/luxonis/depthai-ros) with ROS2-Foxy.
 First of all, follow the above link install dependencies in depthai-ros and build the repository.
 Second, go under workspace/ros2/src/luxonis/depthai-ros-examples/depthai_examples/ros2_src and replace the rgb_video_subscriber.cpp
 Third, go under workspace/ros2/src/luxonis/depthai-ros-examples/depthai_examples and replace the CMakeLists.txt